Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 Stretches afar zenith the sapphire, lingers adrift the melting snow.

-Under the firmament interconnecting the past and the future, we so converged, so conversed, and so contended.
+Beneath the firmament interconnecting the past and the future, we so converged, so conversed, and so contended.
-We hope to bring bright smiles to all enthusiastic fighters of Arcaea, and You, the indispensable part of Us, and herein sincerely welcome the community of ARCAEA players to showcase your skills and delight the upcoming Snowmelt Cup II.
+To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, and You, the indispensable part of Us, are herein sincerely welcomed to showcase your skills and delight the upcoming Snowmelt Cup II.

 The event will be scheduled